 Learn About Your New Home

-In most instances, as the buyer, you should be able to follow the inspector around as they check out the house.
+In most instances, as the buyer, you should follow the inspector around as they check out the house.
 This will let you know where things, such as the circuit breaker box and other critical components, are located in the home.
 This is also why the seller needs to make sure such areas are accessible to the home inspector.
-Going with them on the inspection will give you a heads up on items that may be satisfactory now but may require maintenance or upkeep in the near future so you can plan.
+Going with them on the inspection will give you a heads up on items that may be satisfactory now but may require maintenance or upkeep soon so you can plan.

 Finding a Home Inspector in the Bucks County Area

 Because a home inspection is so important, you want to make sure it’s done by a professional.
-At SPT Home Inspection Services, our certified inspectors are licensed and insured through the state of Pennsylvania by the National Association of Home Inspectors (NAHI).
+At SPT Home Inspection Services, our certified inspectors are licensed and insured through Pennsylvania’s state by the National Association of Home Inspectors (NAHI).
 They are also trained by the American Society of Home Inspectors (ASHI).

-Located in Yardley, Pennsylvania, we conduct inspections on homes in the Philadelphia area including Bucks County, Berks County, Chester County, Montgomery County and Philadelphia.
-Beyond regular home inspections, we can also do radon, termite, mold or water inspections if our initial inspection indicates a need for any of these.
-Upon completion of your inspection, we provide you with a detailed yet concise report that tells you everything we found, so you are armed with the information you need to negotiate with the seller.
+Located in Yardley, Pennsylvania, we conduct inspections on homes in the Philadelphia area, including Bucks County, Berks County, Chester County, Montgomery County, and Philadelphia.
+Beyond regular home inspections, we can also do radon, termite, mold, or water inspections if our initial inspection indicates a need for any of these.
+Upon completing your inspection, we provide you with a detailed yet concise report that tells you everything we found, so you are armed with the information you need to negotiate with the seller.
 Please contact us to inspect any home you’re thinking of purchasing in this area, and we’ll help you protect this huge investment decision while ensuring it’s safe for your family.